-Army trainee who hijacked bus tried to escape: police
+South Carolina bus hijack was thwarted by students; Army trainee suspect tried to escape jail custody: police

+Hero bus driver credits children with thwarting attack with their repeated questions

-A South Carolina Army trainee charged with hijacking a school bus full of children is likely to face new charges after failed escape attempts, according to authorities.
+A South Carolina Army trainee charged with hijacking a school bus full of children is likely to face new charges after making failed attempts to escape law enforcement custody, as new details show the children thwarted any further attack with their repeated questions, according to officials and a recent report.

 Earlier this month, Jovan Collazo, 23, assaulted a guard at the Richland County jail and tried to escape, Richland County Sheriff Leon Lott told The State newspaper.
 Collazo broke his ankle during that incident and was taken to a hospital, from which he also tried to escape, Lott said.